-Done well, presentations can be entertaining, engaging, have the audience rapt and motivate them to perform after it's over.
+When executed well, even training presentations can be entertaining, engaging, have the audience rapt and motivate learners to perform better after it's over.

-But, while 10% of people love giving presentations and excel, a similar number have an extreme fear of them, experience panic attacks, anxiety and even melt-down.
+But, while 10% of people excel when giving presentations, a similar number have an extreme fear of them, experience panic attacks, anxiety and even melt-down.

 Where do you stand on this spectrum?
-And what can you do to improve your own presentation skills?
+And how can you improve your own presentation skills?
+We have some simple steps to follow to help improve your presentation skills.

-- Identify the purpose of your presentation - What are you trying to achieve?
-For example, are you selling an idea, communicating a message, telling a story, or motivating the audience?
+- Identify the purpose of your training presentation - What are you trying to achieve?
+For example, are you trying to increase awareness, communicating a change in legislation, explaining real world experiences, or motivating the audience to change their working practices?

 - Split your presentation into 3 parts - Planning and preparation, delivery and the big ending.
 This makes it more manageable enabling you to focus on each area.